edwinwebb/three-seed/README.md

 import textureURL from './texture.png';
 ```

-Then load them with the appropritate loader from /Loaders/Loader.js
+Then load them with the matching loader from /Loaders/Loader.js

 ```javascript
 import { loadTexture } from '/loaders/loader.js';